 - 4.1 Due to the uncertainty in the impact of the various aspects of the Calderdale Local Plan on Natura 2000 sites, a screening exercise was undertaken.
 In order to do this a screening matrix was constructed which is shown in Appendix 5.
-A previous matrix was constructed for the preparation of the Calderdale Core Strategy, however following the decision to move to a single local plan, this matrix was modified in order to screen both policies and site allocations more easily. - The principle of sustainable development is a golden thread that runs through the NPPF and should be an overriding principle of a Local Plan and its formation.
-However, paragraph 119 of the NPPF states that: "The presumption in favour of sustainable development does not apply where development requiring appropriate assessment under the Birds or Habitats Directives is being considered, planned or determined".
+A previous matrix was constructed for the preparation of the Calderdale Core Strategy, however following the decision to move to a single local plan, this matrix was modified in order to screen both policies and site allocations more easily. - 4.3 The principle of sustainable development is a golden thread that runs through the NPPF and should be an overriding principle of a Local Plan and its formation. - 4.4 Paragraph 117 of the 2012 NPPF did not specifically link sustainable development with the Habitat Regulations and therefore could not prevent development which may otherwise have been acceptable under the principles of sustainable development.
+This has now been rectified in the new NPPF which was published in July 2018 along with a Technical Paper consultation.
+Paragraph 177 of the new NPPF states: "The presumption in favour of sustainable development does not apply where development requiring appropriate assessment under the Birds or Habitats Directives is being considered, planned or determined".
 Therefore the HRA has the ability to prevent development which may otherwise be acceptable under the principle of sustainable development where appropriate and necessary. - In line with the guidance Defra (2012b) and EC (2000)11 on the assessment of impacts of Natura 2000 sites, the precautionary principle will be used to assess likely impacts.
 It is highlighted with respect to the impacts of plan proposals; the precautionary principle should be applied under Article 6(4) of the EC Habitats Directive 92/43/EEC.
 Therefore an outcome of 'no significant effect' will only be applied, if it was considered very unlikely based on best available knowledge that the proposal would have a significant effect on a Natura 2000 site. - 4.6 In order to record the likely impacts of the policies and sites within the Calderdale Local Plan on Natura 2000 sites, a simple "traffic light" approach has been adopted using the colours shown below:

-Red Proposal will likely have significant effects (Appropriate Assessment required) Amber Proposal may have significant effects, but this is currently uncertain (Appropriate Assessment required) Green There are unlikely to be significant effects (Appropriate Assessment not required)
+Red Proposal will likely have significant effects (Appropriate Assessment required) Amber Proposal may have significant effects, but this is currently uncertain (Appropriate Assessment not required) Green There are unlikely to be significant effects (Appropriate Assessment not required)

-4.7 Natural England's response to the Initial Draft Local Plan consultation commented that "Recent European Court judgment (Sweetman 2013) confirmed the threshold of the LSE test is a low one i.e. its purpose is to initially screen for the risk or the possibility of an effect, not to precisely establish the full extent of the effect (which is the role of the next stage of appropriate assessment.
+4.7 Natural England's response to the Initial Draft Local Plan consultation commented that "Recent European Court judgment (Sweetman 2013) confirmed the threshold of the LSE test is a low one i.e. its purpose is to initially screen for the risk or the possibility of an effect, not to precisely establish the full extent of the effect (which is the role of the next stage of appropriate assessment).
 This stage is intended to ensure that all relevant plans and projects likely to have a material effect on a European site are subject to the further steps of Habitats Regulations Assessment by the competent authority.

-Habitat Regulation Assessment - Publication Version Calderdale Local Plan: June 2018
+Habitat Regulation Assessment - Publication Version - Update Calderdale Local Plan: January